Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: The loop group construction of minimal surfaces in

 where $\sigma_3 = \left( \begin{smallmatrix} 1 &0 \\ 0 & -1 \end{smallmatrix}\right)$.
 Moreover, define a map $f^{\l}:\mathbb{D}\to \mathrm{Nil}_3$ by

 where the superscripts ``$o$'' and ``$d$'' denote the off-diagonal and diagonal part, respectively.
-Then, for each $\l \in \mathbb{S}^1$, the following statements hold: \begin{enumerate} \item The map $f_{\Lt}$ is a spacelike constant mean curvature surface with mean curvature $H=1/2$ in $\Lt$ and $N_{\Lt}$ is the timelike unit normal vector of $f_{\Lt}$. \item The map $f^{\l}$ is a minimal surface in $\Nil$ and $N_{\Lt}$ is the normal Gauss map of $f^{\l}$.
-In particular, $f^{\l}|_{\l =1}$ gives the original minimal conformal surface $f$ up to a rigid motion. \footnote{If we choose $F$ as in \eqref{eq:extmini}, then $f^{\l}|_{\l =1} = p.f$ with $p \in \Nil$.} \end{enumerate} \end{Theorem} Let $F$ be the extended frame of a minimal surface $f$ and $\alpha^{\l}$ denote the Maurer-Cartan form of $F$.
-Moreover let $\hat F$ be a any solution of $\hat F^{-1} d \hat F = \alpha^{\l}$ which takes values in $\LISU$, that is, $F$ and $\hat F$ are related by $F = U \hat F$ with some $z$-independent $\LISU$ matrix $U$.
-Then plugging $\hat F$ into the Sym formula \eqref{eq:symNil}, we obtain an another minimal surface in $\Nil$ and it is not isometric to a original minimal surface $f$ in general.
-We now generalize Definition \ref{def:extended} of the extended frame of the minimal surface $f$ as follows. \begin{Definition} Let $\alpha^{\l}$ be $1$-form defined in \eqref{eq:U-V1lambda} for some minimal surface in $\Nil$.
-Let $F$ be a solution of
+Then, for each $\l \in \mathbb{S}^1$, the following statements hold: \begin{enumerate} \item The map $f_{\Min}$ is a spacelike constant mean curvature surface with mean curvature $H=1/2$ in $\Min$ and $N_{\Min}$ is the timelike unit normal vector of $f_{\Min}$. \item The map $f^{\l}$ is a minimal surface in $\Nil$ and $N_{\Min}$ is the isometric image of the normal Gauss map of $f^{\l}$ in the hyperboloid $\mathbb{Q}^2$ under the natural isometry from the unit disk $\mathbb{H}^2$ onto $\mathbb{Q}^2$ $($see {\rm Section \ref{sbsc:Relization} } for details$)$.
+In particular, any general extended frame of $g$ is an extended frame of some minimal surface $f$.
+Furthermore, $f^{\l}|_{\l =1}$ and $f$ are the same up to a translation. \end{enumerate} Conversely, for each minimal surface $f : \D \rightarrow \Nil$ there exists an extended frame such that the Sym-formula applied to this frame produces for $\lambda = 1$ the given immersion $f$. \end{Theorem}

-Then $F$ will be called the \textit{extended frame} of \textit{some } minimal surface in $\Nil$. \end{Definition} \begin{Remark} If we choose the initial condition of the solution $F^{-1} d F = \alpha^{\l}$ properly, the extended frame $F$ becomes the extended frame of the original minimal surface $f$. \end{Remark}
+\begin{proof} We only need to prove the ``converse'' statement.
+To do this, we choose an extended frame $F$ of the form (\ref{special frame}) for the given surface $f$.
+By the results above we know that $F$ does induce (for $\lambda = 1$) a minimal surface $\tilde{f}$ in $\Nil$ via the Sym formula.
+Moreover, $f$ and $\tilde{f}$ only differ by a translation in $\Nil$.
+It thus suffices to prove that there exists a matrix $A(\lambda) \in \LISU$ satisfying $A(\lambda = 1) = \id$ such that the frame $\check{F} = A(\lambda) F$ induces, via the Sym formula, exactly the original surface $f$ for $\lambda = 1$.
+In fact if we choose